Importance of Weep Screed in Stucco Walls

 1. The Physics of Failure: Trapped Water

-Stucco is not waterproof; it is a reservoir.
-Rain absorbs into the cement and hits the waterproof paper (drainage plane).
-Gravity pulls it down.
+Stucco is not waterproof; it acts as a reservoir.
+Rain absorbs into the cement plaster and eventually hits the waterproof weather-resistive barrier (WRB).
+Gravity pulls this moisture downward.

-With Weep Screed: Water hits the metal flashing and drips out onto the concrete foundation, away from the wood framing.
+- With a weep screed: Water hits the sloped metal flange and drips safely out onto the concrete foundation, away from the wood framing.

-Without Weep Screed: Water hits the bottom plate (mudsill) and pools.
+- Without a weep screed: Water hits the bottom plate (mudsill) and pools.
 It has nowhere to go but into the wood.
 This constant saturation leads to dry rot in the framing studs and plywood sheathing.

 Free Assessment